 What can firms learn from 50 Cent’s example?

 What if, say, a large electronics retailer spent $4 million to send everyone on Twitter who turned 21 on April 21 a coupon for 50% off an iPhone 4?
 Or what if chocolate giant Hershey gave some of the people it interacts with frequently online all-expenses-paid family visits to Hershey Park, its chocolate-themed amusement park?
-These customers would speak positively about the firms, spreading precious word-of-mouth publicity and creating much more value than any advertising campaign might accomplished.
+These customers would speak positively about the firms, spreading precious word-of-mouth publicity and creating much more value than any advertising campaign might accomplish.

 You don’t need to spend a lot of money creating shock and awe.
 Even sending your top 20 or 30 social media followers a handwritten thank-you letter and a rose will create a positive effect.